HendrikClijstersMosa/6IICT-PROG4/classes/Opdracht 1.14 Particle Storm/README.md

 # Assignment
 You will be making a Particle Storm.
 This is a simulation that will calculate the position of a number of particles, and then show them on the screen.
 Below is an example of what the end result could look like.
 You will start by creating the base implementation.
-After finishing the base you will improve on it a number of times.
-Each improvement will build on the previous ones.
+After finishing the base, you will improve on it a number of times.
+Each new version will build on the previous ones.
 To incorporate these improvements, you will constantly edit and change the code you have previously written.
 For this reason it might be a good idea to sometimes make a copy of a stable build.
 The README will only tell you what to do, not exactly how to do it.
-Try experimenting with your code and looking for a solution you think best.
+Try experimenting with your code and look for a solution you think is best.

 <p align="center">
   <img src="media/firestorm_version6.gif" width="400" height="400"/>